apache/db-jdo-site/README.md

  * Go to Github.com and create a PR for your branch
  * Once th PR is accepted, the changes should be visible on the website (you may have to refresh the browser).

-### TODO Asciidoc
- * JDO Usage -> Guides are missing
- * Links in Usage -> Glossary
- * There are some direct references to db.apache.org/jdo -> remove or convert
- * Fix pages in subfolders: Move to main folder?

 ### TODO
  * Downloads -> Any release -> cgi files....